parsiya/parsiya.net/content/post/2016-01-30-theme-readme.markdown

 ```
 ## <a name="markdown"></a>Markdown options

 Blackfriday is Hugo's markdown engine.
-For a list of options visit https://gohugo.io/overview/configuration/ (scroll down to "Configure Blackfriday rendering").
+For a list of options visit [https://gohugo.io/overview/configuration/](https://gohugo.io/overview/configuration/) (scroll down to `Configure Blackfriday rendering`).
 Blackfriday options can be set in the `config.toml` files as follows:

     [blackfriday]
       hrefTargetBlank = true # open the external links in a new window